PaulSudarshan/digital-garden/docs/coursera/coursera-dl/3-Structuring-Machine-Learning-Projects/Readme.md

   - Human error: 0%
   - Train error: 1%
   - Dev error: 10%
   - In this example, you'll think that this is a variance problem, but because the distributions aren't the same you can't tell for sure.
-Because it could be that train set was easy to train on, but the dev set was more difficult.
+Because it could be that train set was easy to train on, but the dev set was more difficult (or real world application data).
-- To solve this issue we create a new set called train-dev set as a random subset of the training set (so it has the same distribution) and we get:
+- To solve this issue we create a new set called **train-dev set** as a random subset of the training set **(so it has the same distribution)** and we get:
   - Human error: 0%
   - Train error: 1%
   - Train-dev error: 9%
   - Dev error: 10%
-  - Now we are sure that this is a high variance problem.
+  - Now we are sure that this is a **high variance problem**.
 - Suppose we have a different situation:
   - Human error: 0%
   - Train error: 1%
   - Train-dev error: 1.5%
   - Dev error: 10%
-  - In this case we have something called *Data mismatch* problem.
+  - In this case we have something called **Data mismatch** problem.
+So somehow your algorithm has learned to do well on a different distribution than what you really care about
 - Conclusions:
   1. Human-level error (proxy for Bayes error)
   2. Train error